 Here’s the final look of the brick after I was done whitewashing.
-I played with it a lot getting the brick to look exactly how I wanted it – painting, wiping off and then painting again in moments of indecisiveness.
+I played with it a lot getting the brick to look exactly how I wanted it – painting, wiping off, and then painting again in moments of indecisiveness.

-Whitewash Brick Fireplace Before and After
+How To Whitewash A Brick Fireplace: Before and After

 This project was definitely out of my comfort zone, as with most things we can’t control.
 When I refinish a piece of furniture, I know I always have a plan B. I always have the option to re-sand and re-finish, not if, but WHEN I mess up.

 However, this project was a little different.
 I knew no matter what that the fireplace would remain unchanged.
-I would never be able to restore it to it’s old state and that made me a little uncomfortable.
+I would never be able to restore it to its old state and that made me a little uncomfortable.

-In addition, there was no way I could possibly predict how it would turn out.
+Also, there was no way I could possibly predict how it would turn out.
 I printed a photo off the internet and I clinched that image in my hand and mind.
 I had expectations but this time there would be no guarantees and certainly no do-overs.

-Sometimes in life we hold onto expectations of God’s blessings so tightly that we forget that the very thing that sneaks up behind us and surprises us is a harbinger of His blessings in disguise.
+Sometimes in life, we hold onto expectations of God’s blessings so tightly that we forget that the very thing that sneaks up behind us and surprises us is a harbinger of His blessings in disguise.
 What we see as an interruption, He sees as an intervention.

 For God’s preparation and gifts seldom come wrapped in the packages of our own control.
-Instead, His greatest prizes come wrapped in a gift box that we could have never contrived if we tried.
+Instead, His greatest prizes come in a gift box that we could have never contrived even if we tried.

 My daughter Morgan went through a rare autoimmune disease when she was younger.
-Those were hard days but through them I see God’s preparation for the kind, empathetic, caring woman she will one day become.
+Those were hard days, but through them, I see God’s preparation for the kind, empathetic, caring woman she will one day become.

 Anytime God calls you to sacrifice, He WILL replace it with something greater.